'She Needs Her Medicines': 14-Year-Old Greensboro Girl With Autism Missing, Her Mother Begs for Answers

 "She needs her medicines," said Sherwana's mother.
 "I'm very concerned she is out there without her medicines, very concerned."

 Carter said her daughter has gone missing before, but only for 1-2 hours at a time.
-As of this article's publication, Sherwana is missing for about 2.5 days.
+As of this article's publication, Sherwana has been missing for about 2.5 days.

 After her daughter went missing, Sherwana's mother said she discovered a letter that appeared to be written by the girl.
 The letter told the family to not stress, to not coming looking for her, and that Sherwana was not coming back, according to her mother.

-But Sherwana's mother says this behavior is typical for her daughter, and she believes she may have been abducted or taken, but she really is not sure where her daughter has gone.
+But Sherwana's mother says this behavior is not typical for her daughter, and she believes she may have been abducted or taken because of the time length.

 "Somebody took my baby," said Carter.
 "She has never been gone this long.
 She has been taken.
 She has been taken.
 Someone has taken her."

 The family has been searching for Sherwana.
-They have also been passing out flyers at locations including Walmart on Friday.
+They have also been passing out flyers at locations including a Walmart in Greensboro on Friday.

 "I have been stopping in the middle of the street, stopping people, put my hazard lights on, doing whatever I need to do to find my child," said Carter.